sproof/docs/docs/first/integrate-sproof.rst

 Port 6001 of the machine on which you set up the docker client (step 2) features a HTTP server with a small verification page.
 Use, http://localhost:6001 or http://<your-machine-domain>:6001, respectively, to display this verification page.
 Alternatively, you can embed it into another page as described above.

-If you are looking for an easier option for providing for verification that does not require managing certificates or performing other maintenance of Docker client, please refer to :doc:`../first/embed-iframe`.
+If you are looking for an easier option for providing document verification that does not require managing certificates or performing other maintenance of the Docker client, please refer to :doc:`../first/embed-iframe`.